 If the lake has a good depth profile where most of it is 4 foot deep or deeper, then we typically use chemical control.
 After the plants are eradicated, we then focus on maintaining a plankton bloom to shade out any further growth.

 With aquatic vegetation, especially submerged plants, they can expand in a hurry.
 Getting a jump start on the treatment and control can have a significant impact on the aesthetics of your pond and the overall success of your fishery.

 Maintaining good water quality is one of the most critical aspects of lake management.
 Poor water quality can lead to unsightly algae blooms, foul odors, reduced fish growth and ultimately a total fish kill.
 We have several options to consider to improve water quality.

-We will develop a plan dependent on various parameters that are unique for each pond environment.
-We may employ such methods as adding aeration and bacterial treatments to clean up excess nutrient loading that builds up over time.
+Water quality maintenance will include monthly measurements and reports of pH, alkalinity, hardness, and dissolved oxygen levels.
+We will develop a plan dependent on those parameters and may employ such methods as adding aeration and bacterial treatments to help process excess nutrients or use pond dye to detour algae growth.
 If a pond has a suspended clay problem, we would use gypsum to help it clear and become more productive for fish.
-Also some lakes have problems with low pH.
-In this case we would shift the pH up with the addition of agricultural limestone.
+If the pond has a low pH, we would add agricultural limestone to shift the pH levels up.
 Again, every situation calls for individual analysis to determine the proper course of action.

 I have been using Pond King for almost 7 years.
 I have used a variety of their services and products.
 From lake surveys, docks, fish feeders, fish stocking and artificial fish habitat, I have found all of their products and services to be second to none.
-Liz and Brad are an absolute pleasure to do business with and are very responsive to all of my questions.Dave Marmonti Rising Star, TX
+The staff at Pond King is an absolute pleasure to do business with and are very responsive to all of my questions.Dave Marmonti Rising Star, TX